Reading Time: 11 minutes

 admissions strategies

 Do you think your school could be converting more leads into students?
 Does your admissions team struggle to give each prospect the personalized attention they need?
-Could you be making better use of CRM and marketing automation to scale and manage your work?
+Could you better use CRM and marketing automation to scale and manage your work?

-Whether through inexperience, outdated work processes, or just a simple lack of time, a lot of schools struggle to make their admissions funnel as efficient as it can be.
-If this is the case for your team, taking the time to carry out a forensic review of your strategies and processes could be worthwhile.
+Whether through inexperience, outdated work processes, or just a simple lack of time, many schools struggle to make their admissions funnel as efficient as possible.
+If this is the case for your team, conducting a forensic review of your strategies and processes could be worthwhile.

 New call-to-action